-In our Techno-culture Camps, youth learn traditional skills like drumming, dance, and fish smoking/canning as they develop STEM skills that can lead to educational and job opportunities.
+In our school break camps, youth learn traditional skills as they participate in STEM activities that can lead to educational and job opportunities.
+Expect fun, hands-on learning, developing social and life skills, learning about Alaska Native cultures from our Staff and Elders.
 Camps are held throughout the summer and during winter/spring school breaks and are supported by a broad range of community partners.

-Our digital fabrication laboratory (Fab Lab) is a creative space where students use high-tech design programs, industrial-grade manufacturing machines, and programming tools to transform ideas into reality.
+Our digital fabrication laboratory, or Fab Lab, is now open in its new location at Denełchin Lab.
+This state-of-the-art creative space is a place for students to use high-tech design programs, industrial-grade manufacturing machines, and programming tools to transform ideas into reality.
 Lab students have access to laser cutters, 3-D printers, robotic routers, electronic circuitry, and more.

 Created in partnership with the Massachusetts Institute of Technology (MIT), this innovative educational space challenges youth to connect to their full science, technology, engineering, and mathematics (STEM) potential.

 Anchorage, Alaska 99508